harlan-zw/nuxt-delay-hydration/README.md

 </table>
 </p>

 ## Features

-- ⚡️ Instantly increase your Google Lighthouse score
+- 🔥 Reduce your "Blocking Time" by as much as 100%, instantly increasing your Google Lighthouse score
-- 🔥 Reduce your "Blocking Time" by as much as 100%
+- 🚦 Filter it to run only on specific pages
-- 🍃 Pre-configured to minimise user experience issues
+- 🍃 Minimal config
 - 🔁 (optional) Replay pre-hydration clicks

 <br>